ChristianKniep/docker-foxserver/README.md

 ## Docker in general

 Docker is still in beta phase and the security is not as sorted out yet.
+Compared to traditional virtualisation the container might suffer a bigger attack vector, since an kernel exploit would effect the hosts kernel, whereas in traditional virtualization the attacker has to penetrate the hypervisor as well.

 ### SELinux